influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 ##### Optional Google domains

-Similar to GitHub organization restrictions, Google authentication can be configured to restrict access to Chronograf to specific domains.
+Configure Google authentication to restrict access to Chronograf to specific domains.
 These are configured using the `GOOGLE_DOMAINS` environment variable or the [`--google-domains`](/chronograf/v1.7/administration/config-options/#google-domains) command line options.
-Multiple domains are separated using commas.
+Separate multiple domains using commas.
-For example, to permit access only from `biffspleasurepalace.com` and `savetheclocktower.com`, the `GOOGLE_DOMAINS` environment variable is:
+For example, to permit access only from `biffspleasurepalace.com` and `savetheclocktower.com`, set the environment variable as follows:

 ```sh
 export GOOGLE_DOMAINS=biffspleasurepalance.com,savetheclocktower.com
 ```